Class Schedule

 • High-performance teams

-Course Length:
+Course Length: 9:00am-5:00pm

 The American Heart Association is not an accrediting agency.
-Please contact your accrediting body to see if they will accept/award CE credits for this or any AHA course you complete successfully.
-The authority comes from accrediting bodies.
+Please contact your accrediting body to see if they will accept/award CE credits for this or any other AHA course you complete successfully.
+That authority comes from accrediting bodies.
 For example, the American Nurses Credentialing Center (ANCC) approves many of our courses for CE credits for nurses.
 In the same way, other accrediting bodies may award credits for this or any other AHA course.
 Your HR department may also be able to help you identify sources for CE credits.

 For healthcare professionals who either direct or participate in the management of cardiac arrest, stroke, or other cardiopulmonary emergencies.
 This includes personnel in emergency response, emergency medicine, critical care/intensive care, and surgery such as Physicians, Nurses, and Paramedics, as well as others who need an ACLS course completion card for a job or other requirement.
+Please contact your employer to ensure that you are selecting the correct course.

 • Systematic approach (assessment)